Test-Driven Development with Twisted

 Creating project, packages and Python files

-On the main menu, choose New Project dialog box, choose to create a pure Python project.
+From the main menu, choose New Project dialog, choose to create a pure Python project.
 Let's call it

 You must install the Twisted package to execute tests.
 Besides that, if you are working on Windows, also install the package pypiwin32.

-It's most easy to install the required packages in PyCharm: to do it, go to Settings/Preferences dialog and click the Project Interpreter page.
-On this page, in the Packages toolbar section, click and select the required packages in the Available Packages dialog box.
-Read the section Installing, Uninstalling and Upgrading Packages for details.
+It's most easy to install the required packages in PyCharm: to do it, go to Settings/Preferences dialog and click the Python Interpreter page.
+On this page, in the Packages toolbar section, click and select the required packages in the Available Packages dialog.
+Read the section Install, uninstall, and upgrade packages for details.